-{\bf Markov Chain Monto Carlo approximation}: Markov Chain Monto Carlo (MCMC) is a general method for sampling from an intractable distribution.
+{\bf Markov Chain Monte Carlo approximation}: Markov Chain Monte Carlo (MCMC) is a general method for sampling from an intractable distribution.
 MCMC constructs an ergodic Markov chain whose stationary distribution is posterior $p(\boldsymbol{\theta}|\mathbf{X}, \mathbf{Y})$.
 Then we can sample from the stationary distribution.
-The inference step of BNN (Eq.~\ref{eq:bayesian}) can be approximated as the following equation:
+The inference step of BNN can be approximated as the following equation: